jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 integrating with tools offering to automate the process.
-After finding a Grunt plugin analogous to the unix `cat` command it was trivial to create a build process which produces a distributable library requiring no run-time dependency management to be loaded.
+After finding a Grunt plugin analogous to the unix `cat` command it was trivial to create a build process which produces a distributable library requiring no dependency management code to be loaded at run-time.

 For future consideration there is Browserify [@browserify].
 This library reverses the 'browser first' Javascript mindset by viewing Node as the primary target